-Notes to the Financial Statements For The Year Ended 31st July 2021
+Notes to the Financial Statements For The Year Ended 31st July 2022 in missionered

 1. STATUTORY INFORMATION

 BotOptions (UK) Plc is a public company, registered in England and Wales.
 The company's registered number and registered office address can be found on the Company Information page.